chgustaf/ChopChop/README.md

 ===============

 The ChopChop client is distributed through Github Packages.
-Setup your maven application so that you can import github packages throught the dependencies in your pom.xml file.
+Setup your maven application so that you can import github packages through the dependencies in your pom.xml file.
 You'll find instructions on how to do this here: